barbinbrad/openpilot-101/intro.md

 - **camerad**: interfaces with available camera hardware to generate images, which are encoded as videos
 - **sensorsd**: interfaces with available sensor hardware to generate data from the hardware's IMU
-- **boardd**: interfaces with vehicle's CAN network and panda's ublox GPS chip to send and generate
+- **boardd**: interfaces with vehicle's CAN network and panda's ublox GPS chip to send and generate data
 - **ubloxd**: converts raw GPS messages into realtime GPS data
 - **locationd**: combines inputs from sensors, gps, and model into realtime estimates for movement and position
 - **modeld**: transforms camera images into estimates for movement, future position, and the location of other vehicles